Cellwise Outliers

+However, here $\bW$ is not known in advance, so it needs to be estimated as well.
+We cannot just select $(\bW,\bhmu,\bhSigma)$ by maximizing $L(\bX, \bW, \bmu, \bSigma)$ over all possibilities, because the resulting $\bW$ could take out too many cells.
+That is why cellMCD instead minimizes

+with respect to $\bmu$, $\bSigma$, and $\bW$.
+The second term penalizes flagging many cells (setting their $\bW_{ij}$ to zero), which helps the efficiency.
+The constants $\penalt_j$ are fixed before running the algorithm, and determine the quantile at which cells are considered outlying, typically $99\%$.
+The minimization is carried out under two constraints.
+The first is a lower bound on the smallest eigenvalue of $\bSigma$, needed for $L(\bX, \bW, \bmu, \bSigma)$ to exist.
+The second says the number of unflagged cells in each column must be at least $h$, a number given by the user that must be at least $n/2$ and is $0.75n$ by default.

-The objective in Equation~\eqref{eq:cellMCD} is minimized by block-coordinate descent.
+The objective~\eqref{eq:cellMCD} is minimized as follows.
 Starting from a robust initial guess for $(\bmu,\bSigma)$, the algorithm iterates between updating $\bW$ (i.e., flagging suspicious cells), and re-estimating $(\bmu, \bSigma)$.
-This iterative procedure is guaranteed to lower the objective function, so that it is guaranteed to converge.
-CellMCD has a high breakdown value that is at most $(n - \lfloor n/2\rfloor)/n$, depending on the choice of $h$.
+Each step is guaranteed to lower the objective function, so we know the iterations will converge.
+CellMCD has a high cellwise breakdown value that is at most $(n - \lfloor n/2\rfloor)/n$, depending on the choice of $h$.

 CellMCD implicitly uses a hard-thresholding rule.
 If a cell is flagged as outlying, all information in that cell is discarded.
 In some settings, it might be more appropriate to give smoother weights to the cells of a data matrix, and obtain estimates based on these weights.
-To this end \cite{cwMLE} proposed a method to statistically analyze data with cellwise weights in $[0,1]$.
+To this end \cite{cwMLE} proposed a method to statistically analyze data with cellwise weights that can take any value between $0$ and $1$.
 It provides a canonical definition of cellwise weighted likelihood, that can be used to estimate location and covariance for given weights.